Search Menu

 Similar to how dogs have been shown to help their owners feel better, therapy dogs are able to bring comfort and support to the public.
 Therapy dogs are typically social, yet calm dogs who after training and certification can alongside their handler visit people in schools, hospitals, nursing homes, and other settings.

 There are also crisis response therapy dogs.
-These are specialized therapy dog and handler teams that dispatch to areas of crisis, such as a grieving community in the aftermath of a natural disaster, mass shooting, or other large-scale tragedies.
+These are specialized therapy dog and handler teams that dispatch to areas of crisis, such as a grieving community in the aftermath of a natural disaster, mass shooting, or other large-scale tragedy.

 Since therapy dog programs began in the 1980s, dogs have been shown to reduce anxiety, can decrease symptoms of depression, and help people feel safer, more relaxed, and less anxious.
 Therapy dogs are especially beneficial to those who have experienced or survived trauma.